MJeorrett/float_quiz_client/README.md

 Note: these instructions assume that you have node and npm installed on your machine already.

 To install the app locally:
-- Follow the instructions for downloading and starting the float_quiz_api
+- Follow the instructions for locally installing and starting the api which can be found at https://github.com/MJeorrett/float_quiz_api
 - Clone this repo
 - Move into the created directory
 - run `npm install`